visgl/deck.gl/docs/api-reference/base-layer.md

 ## Methods

-> Layer methods are designed to support the creation of new layers or layer sub-classing and are **not** intended to be called by applications.
+*Layer methods are designed to support the creation of new layers or layer sub-classing and are NOT intended to be called by applications*.

 ### General Methods